MQLs, SQLs & KPIs: They Need Each Other More Than You Realize

 In the broad sense, it would include inbound or outbound online prospecting.

-Successfully differentiating MQLs from SQLs necessarily requires a well-thought-out lead scoring strategy.
+Successfully differentiating MQLs from SQLs necessarily requires a well-thought-out lead-scoring strategy.

 Lead Scoring To Manage Your Pipeline More Efficiently

 Lead scoring is a method of assigning ratings to leads based on criteria that is specific to each company.
 The score is an indicator of the lead’s degree of maturity and therefore makes it possible to know at what stage of the conversion funnel it is located.
-This way, each team knows exactly what role it has to play to best support this lead in their buying cycle.
+This way, each team knows exactly what role it has to play to best support this lead in its buying cycle.

 To set up an efficient lead-scoring practice, sales and marketing teams need to first agree on exact and concrete definitions of MQLs and SQLs.
 Then, they will need to determine what criteria to use to assign ratings to the leads.